 - Includes Java IRC chat client and FTP support.

-- It allows you to save cookie settings, popups, and java application behavior.
+- It allows you to save cookie settings, popups, and Java application behavior.

 - It allows you to delete pages protected with cookies, data, passwords, cache, history of visited pages, history of written addresses, history of visited links, history of downloaded files, and other types of private information with a single click.

-- It has the feature popups.
+- It has the feature of popups.

 Opera Mobile